 TO THE EDITOR OF THE NORTHERN STAR.
-SIR,-I have, during the Whitsun holidays, made a second pilgrimage to Northallerton, for the purpose of seeing a dear brother who is confined in Northallerton House of Correction for a political offence, and who has suffered already two years and nearly three months, under the silent system.
+SIR.
+I have, during the Whitsun holidays, made a second pilgrimage to Northallerton, for the purpose of seeing a dear brother who is confined in Northallerton House of Correction for a political offence, and who has suffered already two years and nearly three months, under the silent system.
 I visited him last on the 26th of December, 1841, and found him greatly reduced in body; at that time he had been ill a considerable time, but has since enjoyed better health.
 I saw him again on Whit-Tuesday.
-Alas!
-What a strange alteration; the bloom that used to adorn his manly cheek had nearly all fled, his countenance was pale and sallow, and marked with scorbutic eruptions.
+Alas! what a strange alteration; the bloom that used to adorn his manly cheek had nearly all fled, his countenance was pale and sallow, and marked with scorbutic eruptions.
 I told him he looked much worse than when I last visited him.
 I asked how he felt?
 His answer was, that his constitution was completely broken.
 He attributed it to his long confinement.
-But though his constitution is injured, and his health impaired, his love of liberty is still unconquered; his spirit still remains the same, determined to battle with tyranny and oppression to the last moment of his life.
+But though his constitution is injured, and his health impaired, his love of liberty is still unconquered his spirit still remains the same, determined to battle with tyranny and oppression to the last moment of his life.
 He has got nine months and a few days to serve of his time.
 Something ought to be done for him in order to raise his shattered constitution.
 He was not sentenced to hard labour, and will in consequence be allowed to find his own provisions, if our Chartist brethren will only enable him to do so.
 This will cost about eight or nine shillings weekly.
-The good men and strue of Northallerton and Brompton have it in contemplation to raise a fund for that purpose, if they can be assisted by other Chartists of the kingdom.
-They instructed their delegate, Mr. Isaac Wilson, to bring the question before the delegate meeting at Dar-LEEDS.-ANCIENT FORESTERS.-On Monday, a lington, on Sunday, the 21st inst., and to sak them to new court of Ancient Foresters was opened in Leeds, co-operate in the noble and God-like work of rescuing at the house of Brother John Cummins, Hope and a fellow-creature from the horrors of starvation, while Anchor Inn.
-Pottery-field, when the officers and a prisoner for no other crime than trying to stay the Friendship, attended in their splendid regalias.
-I feel confident I shall not appeal in vain to my Brother Thomas Stead, P.D.C.C., of the Leeds Chartist friends, to render their mite in so good United District, delivered an address suitable for a cause; the men of Bradford, I feel assured, will not the occasion, and impressed on their minds to be backward in lending a helping hand; to them he is
+The good men and true of Northallerton and Brompton have it in contemplation to raise a fund for that purpose. if they can be assisted by other Chartists of the kingdom.
+They instructed their delegate, Mr. Isaac Wilson, to bring the question before the delegate meeting at Dar-FATAL ACCIDENT NEAR BRADFORD.-On Tuesday lington, on Sunday, the 21st inst., and to ask them to co-operate in the noble and God-like work of rescuing curred a little below Bradford Moor.
+It appears a fellow-creature from the horrors of starvation, while a prisoner for no other crime than trying to stay the